 Weather and the type of soil are the main factors concerning how to grow runner beans.
 Heavy or well-drained soil is definitely recommended.
 For areas, it must be a partially shaded spot.
 It’s also a good idea to plant in a trench with water.
 Nevertheless, the environmental condition has to be warm for better germination.

-The Simple Steps to Grow Runner Beans
+How to Grow Runner Beans – 5 Simple Steps

 1. Prepare and Improve the Soil